HGX-Team/hypergraphx/README.md

 Networks capture pairwise (dyadic) interactions.
 But many real systems involve groups of three or more units acting together: cellular networks, drug recombination, brain networks, face‑to‑face interactions, collaboration teams.
 Hypergraphs model these **higher‑order interactions** directly, with hyperedges that connect any number of nodes.

 <img src="assets/images/hypergraph.png" width="350" alt="Hypergraph example" />

-## ✨ Why HGX

-HGX brings together tools to build, store, analyze, and visualize higher‑order systems in a single framework.
-It supports weighted, directed, temporal, signed, and multiplex hypergraphs and provides methods for measures, filtering, modeling, and dynamics.
-Beyond experts in the field, the goal is to make higher‑order network analysis accessible to anyone working with relational data.

 ## 🚀 Quick start